 → Read our Naples pizza guide now.

-After eating decent Neapolitan pizza at Florence’s Il Pizzaiuolo years ago and more recently at Duje (formerly Santarpia and currently Largo9) in late 2020, we wish we’d eaten pizza at Berbere instead.
-We loved Berbere’s pies in both Bologna and Verona during previous visits to the boot.
+We’ve eaten decent Neapolitan pizza at Florence’s Il Pizzaiuolo years ago and more recently at Duje (formerly Santarpia and currently Largo9) in late 2020.
+Pizzeria Giovanni Santarpia, located away from the city center, looks to be worth a special trip.

 Where to Eat Pizza in Florence

 Manage your expectations when you eat pizza in Florence.
-While it will likely be better than pizza in you hometown, it wont be as good as pizza in Naples or even Rome.
+While it will likely be better than pizza in you hometown, it wont be as good as pizza in Naples or Rome.
 Berbere is probably your best pizza option in Florence but you could try Il Pizzaiuolo or Largo9 if you’re set on eating Neapolitan pies.
+Better yet, find a way to get to Pizzeria Giovanni Santarpia.

 14. Fiori di Zucca Ripieni